CentraCare - Paynesville

 Resident: Meet the current resident

-CentraCare Health-Paynesville (CCH-P) consists of a Critical Access Hospital, licensed to operate 25 beds, one provider-based clinic attached to the hospital, four provider-based outreach clinics in area communities, Koronis Manor Care Center, and senior living apartments.
-CCH-P is an affiliate of CentraCare Health, a not-for-profit health care system that provides comprehensive, high-quality care to people throughout Central Minnesota.
-CCH-P serves the central Minnesota areas of Stearns and Meeker counties and surrounding areas.
+CentraCare - Paynesville (CC-P) consists of a Critical Access Hospital, licensed to operate 25 beds, one provider-based clinic attached to the hospital, four provider-based outreach clinics in area communities, Koronis Manor Care Center, and senior living apartments.
+CC-P is an affiliate of CentraCare , a not-for-profit health care system that provides comprehensive, high-quality care to people throughout Central Minnesota.
+CC-P serves the central Minnesota areas of Stearns and Meeker counties and surrounding areas.

-Vision: CentraCare Health will be the leader in Minnesota for quality, safety, service and value.
-CentraCare Health Paynesville will be the healthcare provider of choice.
+Vision: CentraCare will be the leader in Minnesota for quality, safety, service and value.
+CentraCare Paynesville will be the healthcare provider of choice.

 Values: Patient-focused, safety for patients and staff, respect for employees and providers, integrity, social responsibility, fiscal responsibility